Harbike/alx-system_engineering-devops/0x01-shell_permissions/README.md

-: script that adds execute permission to the owner and the group owner, and read permission to other users to a file : script that adds execution permission to the owner, the group and the other users to a file : script that sets permission to give only other users all access and restrict both owner and group
+: script that adds execute permission to the owner and the group owner, and read permission to other users to a file : script that adds execution permission to the owner, the group and the other users to a file : script that sets permission to give only other users all access and restrict both owner and group : scrip that gives all access to owner, read and execute only to group,write and execute only to other users